Traffic around a round-about.

 When do you need an international driver's license?

-Learn how to legally drive with an international driver's license when you're in a foreign country.
+Learn tips on how to legally drive with an international driver's license in a foreign country.

-Your dream foreign vacation is coming and you want to be able to hit the open road and see all the sights.
-But before you start driving in other countries, it is important to understand the rules and laws.
+Your dream foreign vacation is coming, and you want to be able to hit the open road and see all the sights.
+But before you start driving in other countries, it’s important to understand the rules and laws.
 Identification changes and requirements can be confusing.
-Many countries require an International Driving Permit (IDP) to drive legally.
+Many countries require an International Driving Permit (IDP), commonly referred to as an international driver’s license, to drive legally.
 Fines for driving without an IDP can be quite costly.

-An IDP allows you to drive legally in 150 countries.
+An IDP allows you to drive legally in 150 countries but does not replace your existing driver’s license.
 In addition, an IDP translates your identification information into 10 languages.
-Be sure to plan ahead before your international trip.
+Both the IDP and your existing license may be required in other countries, so plan ahead before your next international trip.

-In some cities and countries public transportation is very common and may fit your needs nicely.
-If you determine you'd like to drive in the foreign country, acquaint yourself with the rules of the road since they may be different than what you are accustom to.
+In some countries, public transportation is very common and may fit your needs.
+If you decide to drive in the foreign country you are visiting, consider acquainting yourself with the rules of the road, as they may be different from what you are accustomed to.

-Depending on the country you're planning on visiting, an IDP may needed.
-There are a few countries, notably China, which do not recognize the IDP so it is important to check to see if a country recognizes the IDP before you leave.
-In addition, some countries, notably Mexico, Canada and England allow United States drivers to use driver's licenses from the U.S. for short periods, usually not more than six to 12 months.
+Depending on the country you're visiting, an IDP may be needed.
+A few countries, notably China, do not recognize the IDP, so it’s important to check if a country recognizes an IDP before you leave.
+In addition, some countries, such as Mexico, Canada and England, allow United States drivers to use their U.S. driver's licenses for short periods, but usually not more than six to 12 months.

-Before you travel abroad it is best to get an IDP as a form of identification if you intend on driving while there or renting a vehicle.
-Most countries recommend having an IDP that has your name, photo and driver information.
-An IDP may not be issued more than six months in advance of desired effective date.
+Before you travel abroad it’s preferable to get an IDP as a form of identification if you intend on driving while there or renting a vehicle.
+Most countries recommend having an IDP that includes your name, photo and driver information.
+An IDP may not be issued more than six months in advance.

-• Be at least 18 years of age and hold a valid driver's license issued by a state or territory of the United States; and
+• Be at least 18 years of age and hold a valid driver's license issued by a state or territory of the U.S.

-An IDP application can be obtained online or through the mail.
-The State Department, also recommends obtaining IDPs from an American Automobile Association (AAA) site or American Automotive Touring Alliance (AATA) office.
-A few of the application requirements to apply are:
+An international driving permit application can be obtained online or by mail.
+The State Department, also recommends obtaining an IDP from the AAA site.
+The application requirement to apply is:

-• Original passport pictures each signed on the back,
+• Two original passport pictures each signed on the back

 How long does it take to get an international driver's license or permit?